kingsdigitallab/crossreads/docs/research.md

 ## Questions

-Q1. where are the annotation encoded?
+* Q1. where are the annotation encoded?
-Q2. how to encode structured annotations?
+* Q2. how to encode structured annotations?
-Q3. what is the minimal set of sustainable components that match our requirements?
+* Q3. what is the minimal set of sustainable components that match our requirements?
-Q4. annotators?
+* Q4. annotators?
+* Q5. does IIIP presentation API allows insertion of annotations?
+* Q6. where does the list of objects come from?
+  * a) IIIP collections - with annotation to DTS api
+  * b) DTS - with matching url convention to find corresponding IIIF manifest

 ## Requirements